jxmot/github-graphql-snippets/tools/README.md

 # Comments are optional, they're stripped out before conversion
 query
 {
+  # GrapQL query here
 }
 ```

 And if variables are used:

 ```
+# Comments are optional, they're stripped out before conversion
+query
+{
+  # GrapQL query here
+}
+{
+  "test":"this is a variable"
+}
 ```

 ## To Do (maybe)